-first published in Plastic Antinomy, Spring 2008
+first published in Plastic Antinomy: Visual Arts Quarterly, Spring 2008

 The Accordion Player by Harry Bowden, oil on canvas, c.
 1934